anniinakinnunen/MuonCorrectionsGuide/README.md

 Whether all muons or only selected ones are being corrected, it is done in the loop below that loops over all the muons in an event and applies the corrections.
 The functions for applying the Rochester Corrections take as a parameter a TLorentzVector, which is a four-vector that describes the muons momentum and energy.
 A TLorentzVector is created for each muon using the muon's pt, eta, phi and mass.
 As mentioned earlier, the muon momentum scale corrections are different for data and MC and therefore there are separate functions for both: `momcor_data` and `momcor_mc`.
 These functions can be found in `rochcor2012wasym.cc` if you want to take a closer look at them.

 The corrected values are stored in the same TLorentzVectors after calling the correction functions.
 The values are then extracted from the TLorentzVecotrs and saved to the new variables.
+The new TTree is then filled with the new values.

 ```
         // Loop over muons in event